Compassion And Experience for the most challenging divorces.

 With compassion, understanding, and sensitivity, a San Antonio Family Law Attorney can help you along this very difficult process.
 Whether you face a contested, or uncontested divorce, the experienced attorney at Hacker Law Firm will be a strong advocate on your behalf, while protecting your interests.

 In Texas, the primary consideration of the court in determining custody matters is the best interests of the child.
 At Hacker Law Firm, our San Antonio Family Law Attorney is a parent and he understand how important your children are to you.
-We are ready to aggressively represent you in child custody matters.
+Hacker Law Firm is ready to aggressively represent you in child custody matters.